domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 #### Explicit Responses ####

-If you need to specify a different status code and/or additional responses, or your actions return _IActionResult_ instead of a response DTO, you can describe explicit responses with the `ProducesResponseTypeAttribute` that ships with ASP.NET Core.
+If you need to specify a different status code and/or additional responses, or your actions return `IActionResult` instead of a response DTO, you can explcitly describe responses with the `ProducesResponseTypeAttribute` that ships with ASP.NET Core.
 For example ...

 ```csharp
 [HttpPost("{id}")]